Harshpal01/codebase-genius/README.md

 **An AI-Powered Multi-Agent System for Automated Code Documentation**

 Codebase Genius is an intelligent, autonomous system that generates comprehensive, high-quality documentation for any software repository.
-Built with JacLang and powered by GPT-4, it analyzes codebases, understands relationships, and produces professional markdown documentation with architecture diagrams.
+Built with JacLang and powered by Google's Gemini AI, it analyzes codebases, understands relationships, and produces professional markdown documentation with architecture diagrams.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)